kyma-project/kyma/docs/application-connector/10-02-application-gateway-troubleshooting.md

       </details>
     </div>

     Then, register the service and try calling again.
-The service re-registration recreates Access Service.
+Registering the service again recreates the Access Service.
     To register a service, see [this tutorial](components/application-connector/#tutorials-register-a-service-register-a-service).

 4. Check the API URL

-    If your call reaches Application Gateway and Access Service exists, but you still receive an error, check if the API URL in the service definition matches the API URL of the actual service you are trying to call.
+    If your call reaches the Application Gateway and the Access Service exists, but you still receive an error, check if the API URL in the service definition matches the API URL of the actual service you are trying to call.
     To check the target URL of the API, fetch the Service definition from Application Registry:

     <div tabs name="verification">